lynn-miller/LFMC_estimation/InstallNotes.md

 ```

 ### Notes
+- On windows, tensorflow needs to be version 2.8 or 2.9.
+Tensorflow 2.8 is the first version to support XLA and Tensorflow 2.9 is the last to have GPU compatibility with Windows (The Tensorflow forums state that Tensorflow 2.10 has GPU compatibility with Windows but this version didn't recognise the GPU on my PC).
+- If you get the message 'You must install pydot (`pip install pydot`) and install graphviz (see instructions at https://graphviz.gitlab.io/download/) for plot_model/model_to_dot to work.' when building models in Jupyter, but you have installed all of graphviz, python-graphviz and pydot, try installing pydot-ng (`pip install pydot-ng`).
 - Gdal needs to be installed from conda-forge to get bigtiff support
 - There appear to be incompatibilities between gdal and tensorflow.
 Installing gdal before tensorflow seems to resolve most issues - but if using both in one Python script, you need to import tensorflow before gdal.
 This needs to be done even if the gdal and/or tensorflow import is done in an imported module.